RogerJAlbarran/VBA-STOCKS-AND-CHALLENGES/README.md

-# VBA-STOCKS-AND-CHALLENGES
-# Unit 2 | Assignment - The VBA of Wall Street
+# The VBA and Wall Street

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+Used VBA scripting to analyze real stock market data.

-### Before You Begin
+### Steps

-1. Create a new repository for this project called `VBA-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `VBA-challenge`.

 2. Clone the new repository to your computer.